 GARY NUMAN Airlane (1979)

 For anyone who first became a fan of electronic pop during the Synth Britannia era, ‘Airlane’ was a key moment.
 As the opening track of ‘The Pleasure Principle’ and its subsequent concert tour, it was the calling card that literally announced “GARY NUMAN IS IN THE BUILDING”!
-Yes, Numan had done instrumentals before but ‘Airlane’ provoked excitement and anticipation in a manner that has not really been replicated since…
+Yes, Numan had done instrumentals before, but with its sparkling Polymoog riffs, ‘Airlane’ provoked excitement and anticipation in a manner that has not really been really replicated since…

 Available on the album ‘The Pleasure Principle’ via Beggars Banquet